nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Orientate yourself to the CLI.
 As seen in each figure below, the red arrow points to where you have to type in commands.<br>

-For computers running the Windows OS, the red arrow points to where you have to type in commands. <br><br>
+For computers running the Windows OS, the red arrow points to where you have to type in commands. <br>
 <img src="UG_Figures/windowsCLI.png" alt="Windows CLI" width=650><br>

-For computers running the macOS, the red arrow points to where you have to type in commands. <br><br>
+For computers running the macOS, the red arrow points to where you have to type in commands. <br>
 <img src="UG_Figures/appleCLI.png" alt="Apple CLI" width=650><br>

 <div style="page-break-after: always;"></div>